thekumarpraveen/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
+- The background of the project involves one of the main question ahead
 - What is the business probem that your project is trying to solve?
 - What is the dataset that is being used?